 People come here to explore the ruined castles scattered around, the drink the unique wines product of the region and sail along the Rhine.

 All the towns I have discussed, are located on the Western part of the Black Forest.
 Triberg is located in the central part of the area.

 Triberg is the perfect place to get a storybook feeling.
 You are going to be welcomed by colorful structures, dozens of cuckoo clocks and classic figurines (reminiscent of the ones used in Christmas trees).

 The learn more about the area, you can visit the Black Forest Museum.
 And, do not miss the House of the 1000 Clocks.

 Here are some of our favorite ways to spend time in the Black Forest.

 You’ll kick yourself if you miss this.
-The world’s oldest and largest cuckoo clock, built by Joseph Dold in 1980, is certainly something to put on your holiday itinerary.
+The once largest cuckoo clock, built by Joseph Dold in 1980, is certainly something to put on your holiday itinerary.
 Joseph is also normally around to explain the history and inner workings of the clock.
 There is nowhere else in the world that offers this opportunity, and it will certainly make for a great story when you return home!

 Much like the ubiquitous cuckoo clock, no trip to the Black Forest is complete without a slice of deliciously rich Black Forest Gateau at Café Schafer.
 There’s no better place to indulge in this than at Café Schafer, where you can be treated to a traditionally prepared gateau, made with cherry brandy, whipped cream and shaved chocolate.
 This is an experience not to be missed!